Jonny Bairstow on his dad, Cape Town, Geoffrey Boycott and Jonny Wilkinson

 Jonny's father David, also a wicketkeeper, had a 20-year career with Yorkshire and played four Tests for England.
 In 1998, he took his own life.

-To mark the release of his autobiography, A Clear Blue Sky, Bairstow spoke to former England captain Michael Vaughan for a BBC Radio 5 live special to be broadcast on Thursday, 19 October.
+To mark the release of his autobiography, A Clear Blue Sky, Bairstow spoke to former England captain Michael Vaughan for a BBC Radio 5 live special.

 He talks openly about his father, his family, his emotional maiden Test century in Cape Town, thoughts of quitting cricket to play rugby and what it is like to spend Christmas at Geoffrey Boycott's house.